udaan-com/snorql/snorql-extensions/README.md

 }
 ```

-`saveMetricResult()` should have the logic to save the metricResult to a given data destination.
-Implement this method when the metric has ability to supportHistorical data(boolean defined in json in step 1).
+`saveMetricResult()` should have the logic to save the metricResult to a persistent store.(Persistence is not supported yet.
+Hence, the method definition is empty)

 ---

-7. Create a file `SQLCommonMetrics.kt` in `com.udaan.snorql.extensions` & add the following lines:
+7. Registered the metric using `SqlMetricManager.addMetric()`

 ```kotlin
 package com.udaan.snorql.extensions